dcndn4/Assign-Python-PyB-PyR/README_ongoing.md

 And then... so many little details to re-orient myself to.
 Seems almost old-fashioned to just go ahead and open JL or Spyder without considering the environment to use, but back at this point, that wasn't a concern yet.
 So Long Ago!
 Wow.

 This is going very slowly, as I have very little free time right now.
 However given that I've been waiting impatiently to do this review/rerun/relearn process ever since I first turned this in, it feels very speedy and exhilerating!
+And it's a very positive experience now to be able to incorporate not only all I've 'learned/been exposed to', but to also have the range of resources I have collected at this point (and have reviewed/familiarized myself with), and also to have the approach in place now that I developed over the course of all of the homework assignments.
+As the sessions continued, and often it was difficult to both keep up with current material while applying prior material (often on completely different content) to homework assignment; I created a process of listing out each action that needed to be accomplished in the assignment, and then related to that I would note resources / examples applicable to that action.
+Looking forward to applying that to this exercise.

+Also just have to say again, I wish this hadn't involved accounting, or had involved accounting in a way that was a bit realistic.
+Anything with numbers would have worked.
+The content/fact pattern etc.. remains a huge hurdle, but now a familiar hurdle which is easier to adapt to.

 ### Coda_post/op 9.26.21